 BSW, M.Sc, MCIP RPP

-Shonda is a Senior Planner and Urban Designer with over fourteen years of experience in large-scale urban regeneration projects, including focused work on transportation planning and design.
+Shonda is a Principal and Urban Designer with over fourteen years of experience in large-scale urban regeneration projects, including focused work on transportation planning and design.
 With her background in social work and community development, Shonda has developed a particular expertise in the socio-economic and participatory aspects of planning and design.

 As part of a multi-disciplinary team for Eglinton Connects (CIP Award of Excellence, ITE Award), Shonda developed the public realm plan for a 19 km segment of Eglinton Avenue from Jane Street to Kennedy Road, which included an Environmental Assessment for 11 km.
 As part of this project, Shonda supported the City of Toronto in review of the LRT Stations in preparation for the P3 bid.
 For the Eglinton Crosstown Real Estate and Retail Study for Metrolinx, Shonda provided planning and urban design analysis to examine short and long-term development potential in and around LRT station sites.